Test-based Patch Clustering for Automatically-Generated Patches Assessment: Methodology

 To answer RQ3, we take as input: \begin{inparaenum}[\it 1)] \item the clusters generated by \approach (we recall a cluster has one or more patches), and \item the correctness labels for each patch in our dataset (see Section~\ref{sec:metodology:datasets}). \end{inparaenum} We say that a cluster is \emph{pure} if all its patches have the same label, i.e, all patches are correct or all patches are incorrect.
 Otherwise, we say the cluster is \emph{\notpurecluster}.

 For each of the sets of patches per bug, we compute the ability of \approach to generate only pure clusters.
-Additionally, we compute the number of bugs having only pure clusters divided by the total number of bugs analyzed.
-The larger the result of the computation, the better.

 Having bugs with only pure clusters is the main goal of \approach: If all patches in a cluster are correct, by picking one of them we are sure to present a correct one to the \patchreviewer.
 Similarly, if all patches from a cluster are incorrect, by picking one of them we are sure to present to the \patchreviewer an incorrect patch.
 In both cases, the reduction of patches presents no risk and patches can be picked from a cluster in any order, e.g., at random.

-From our dataset of patches for 139 bugs, patches for 32 bugs are all correct, while patches for 42 bugs are all incorrect, leaving 65 bugs for which we have a mix of correct and incorrect patches -- these are the ones we use to answer RQ3.
-We apply \approach to the patches for these 65 bugs and check their \texttt{purity}, i.e., we calculate the number of clusters having all correct or all incorrect patches, and divide by the number of all clusters for a given bug.

-To answer RQ4, we focus on the clusters marked as not pure in RQ3, as these clusters contain both correct and incorrect patches.
-The goal is to select correct patches from them.
-To this end, we perform a preliminary analysis to measure the performance of two simple selection strategies: random and length-based selection.

-We first conduct an experiment that randomly selects a patch from a cluster.
-For each cluster, we repeat this 100 times and report the average number of times that the selected patch is correct (according to the label provided in our dataset, see Section \ref{sec:metodology:datasets}).

-We also conduct an experiment that selects a patch based on the number of lines of source code it adds and removes from the original code.
-We favor shorter patches, i.e., those that result in least changed lines in the original code.
-Preference of shorter patches has been also implemented in previous work (e.g.,~\cite{yuan2018arja}).
-This strategy can select multiple patches, i.e., they all can have equal length.
-In this case we report if all such patches are correct or not.
+To answer RQ4, we study the performance of patch assessment approaches in patches clustered by \approach.
+For a fair comparison, we consider approaches also evaluated on the same data used in this paper (Wang et al.~\cite{wang2020AutomatedAssessment}).
+The recent empirical study by Lin et al.~\cite{Lin2022ContextEmbeeding} compared 15 patch assessment approaches (including PatchSim~\cite{patchsim}, S3~\cite{s3}, CapGen~\cite{capgen}, ssFix~\cite{ssFix}, ODS~\cite{ods} and Cache~\cite{Lin2022ContextEmbeeding}) on the mentioned dataset.
+They show that ODS and Cache are the approaches with the highest \emph{accuracy}, \emph{recall} and \emph{f1} metrics.
+As their values of \emph{f1} are extremely similar, we decided to include both of them in this experiment.

+We first observe their results on patches assigned to pure clusters.
+That will help us identify the cases for which \approach works as expected but any of the state-of-the-art approach fails.
+Then, we study their performance on patches assigned to mixed clusters.
+That is, on the cases for which \approach fails.
+We study whether state-of-the-art approaches also fail in such cases.
+As both ODS and Cache have been evaluated on the Wang et al. dataset, composed of 902 patches, we consider the performance of these tools available in the Appendix of ODS\footnote{ODS appendix: \url{https://github.com/SophieHYe/ODSExperiment}} and Cache\footnote{Cache appendix: \url{https://github.com/Ringbo/Cache}}.